srinirad/Test3Session1/README.md

 	<br> void out_put(int n, int a[n], int largest);

 <br> 6.
-Write a program to count the number of words int a string using strtok ( string.h)
+Write a program to count the number of words in a string using strtok ( string.h)
 	<br> void input_string(char *a);
 	<br> int count_words(char \*string);
 	<br> void output(char \*string, int no_words);